djoreilly/quantum-ansible/README.md

 # OpenStack with Quantum Ansible installer for Vagrant

-This repository contains a script that will automatically install OpenStack Folsom with Quantum networking onto VirtualBox VMs using [Ansible](http://ansible.cc/) and Vagrant.
-It is a modification of [Lorin Hochstein's](https://github.com/lorin/openstack-ansible) that used networking from Nova.
-The configuration is described in vms/Vagrantfile and there is a diagram and more instructions [here](http://techbackground.blogspot.ie/2013/03/automated-openstack-folsom-with-quantum.html).
+This repository contains a script that will automatically install OpenStack Grizzly with Quantum networking onto VirtualBox VMs using [Ansible](http://ansible.cc/) and Vagrant.
+It is a modification of [Lorin Hochstein's](https://github.com/lorin/openstack-ansible) for Folsom that used networking from Nova.
+The configuration is described in vms/Vagrantfile.

 ## Install prereqs

- * Ansible >= v1.1 - at this time the version from pip is 1.0 and will not work (mysql lockout).
-So instead just get the latest:
+ * Ansible >= v1.1

-            $ sudo pip install paramiko PyYAML Jinja2
+            $ sudo pip install paramiko PyYAML Jinja2 ansible Or follow [(http://ansible.cc/docs/gettingstarted.html)](http://ansible.cc/docs/gettingstarted.html)
-            $ git clone git://github.com/ansible/ansible.git
-            $ cd ./ansible
-            $ sudo make install
-      Or follow [(http://ansible.cc/docs/gettingstarted.html)](http://ansible.cc/docs/gettingstarted.html)

  * [Vagrant](http://vagrantup.com) (tested on 1.0.7)
- * VirtualBox (tested on 4.2.8r83876 on Ubuntu 12.10)
+ * VirtualBox (tested on 4.2.10-84104 on Ubuntu 12.10 Desktop)

 ## Get the Ubuntu 12.04 (precise) Vagrant box